FY 2016 Conservation Stewardship Program

 (4) Agree, to meet or exceed the stewardship thresholds for at least two additional applicable priority resource concerns on the agricultural operation; or exceed the stewardship threshold of two existing applicable priority resource concerns from the initial contract by the end of the renewed contract period.

-CSP contracts eligible for renewal are: Contracts obligated in FY 2011 and will expire in December of 2015.
-Eligible applicants must submit a NRCS-CPA-1248 “Conservation Stewardship Program (CSP) Contract Renewal Offer Worksheet and a NRCS-CPA-1200 “Program Contract Application” to the local NRCS office by Coming soon to be considered for renewal.
+CSP contracts eligible for renewal are: Contracts obligated in FY 2012 and will expire on December 31, 2016.
+Eligible applicants must submit a NRCS-CPA-1248 “Conservation Stewardship Program (CSP) Contract Renewal Offer Worksheet and a NRCS-CPA-1200 “Program Contract Application” to the local NRCS office by March 31, 2016 to be considered for renewal.
 Question regarding the renewal process can be directed to your local NRCS office.

 Additional and Contact Information: